Lyons Lions: History

 The 1911 Lyons Lions of the Kansas State League ended the 1911 season with a record of 37–27, playing a shortened season.
 The league disbanded on July 11, 1911, due to crop failures and drought.
-When the league ceased play, Lyons was in 3rd place in the standings.
-Spencer Abbott served as manager, as the Lions finished 4.5 games behind the 1st place Great Bend Millers in the shortened season.
+When the league ceased play, Lyons was in third place in the standings.
+Spencer Abbott served as manager, as the Lions finished 4.5 games behind the first place Great Bend Millers in the shortened season.

-The Lyons Lions switched leagues in 1912.
-Lyons became members of the six–team Class D level Central Kansas League in 1912.
-The Lyons Lions ended the 1912 season with a 36–54 record, placing 5th in the standings.
-Blackie Wilson served as manager, as Lyons finished 18.0 games behind the 1st place Great Bend Millers.
+The Lyons Lions switched leagues in 1912, as Lyons became members of the six–team Class D level Central Kansas League The Lions ended the 1912 season with a 36–54 record, placing fifth in the standings.
+Blackie Wilson served as manager, as Lyons finished 18.0 games behind the first place Great Bend Millers.
 The Central Kansas League permanently folded following the 1912 season.

 In 1913, the Lyons Lions played their final season.
 Lyons continued play and joined the six–team Class D level Kansas State League.
-The Manhattan Giants and Junction City Soldiers folded from the league mid–season.
-The Lyons Lions of their final Kansas State League season with a record of 50–39, placing 3rd.
-The Lions finished 3.0 games behind the 1st place Great Bend Millers as William Nelson served as the Lyons' manager.
+The Manhattan Giants and Junction City Soldiers folded from the league mid season.
+The Lions ended their final Kansas State League season with a record of 50–39, placing third.
+The Lions finished 3.0 games behind the first place Great Bend Millers as William Nelson served as the Lyons' manager.
 Lyons pitcher J.L.
 O'Byrne led the league with 17 wins in the shortened season.

 Lyons folded after the 1913 season as the Kansas State played as a four–team league in 1914.
 Lyons, Kansas has not hosted another minor league team.

 Today, the "Lyons Lions" nickname is still in use locally by Lyons High School sports teams.